Killing of Michael Sandy: Trial and sentencing

-In a New York State trial courtroom, the Brooklyn Supreme Court (located in Brooklyn, NY), jury selection started on September 10, 2007 for the trial of Anthony Fortunato and John Fox, two of the four men accused of chasing Michael Sandy to his death in October 2006.
+Jury selection started on September 10, 2007, in the New York Supreme Court in Brooklyn for the trial of Anthony Fortunato and John Fox, two of the four men accused of chasing Michael Sandy to his death.
 They were charged with two counts of second-degree murder, one as a hate crime, four counts of attempted robbery with two as hate crimes, two manslaughter counts, one as a hate crime, and two assault counts, one as a hate crime.
-The third man, Ilya Shurov, was to be tried separately at a future date on the same charges.
+The third man, Ilya Shurov, was to be tried separately later on the same charges.
 The fourth, Gary Timmons, had already pleaded guilty in 2006 to the reduced crime of attempted robbery as a hate crime in return for testifying as a prosecution witness.

 On Friday, October 5, 2007, a jury came back with a verdict of guilty against John Fox, Jr. on the charges of manslaughter, attempted robbery in the second degree, and attempted robbery in the first degree.
 All counts were as hate crimes.
 The prison times Fox faced ranged from 5 to 50 years.

 On October 11, 2007, Anthony Fortunato, the third defendant, was found guilty of manslaughter as a hate crime for his role in the death of Michael Sandy.
 He was also convicted of attempted petty larceny, but acquitted of attempted robbery.

 On November 5, 2007, Ilya Shurov, 21, the fourth and last defendant in the Michael Sandy case, pleaded guilty to manslaughter and attempted robbery as hate crimes on the day his trial was to have started.
 As part of the plea bargain, the charge of felony murder as a hate crime was dropped.
 Shurov agreed to serve 17.5 years for his guilty plea.
 If he had been found guilty of felony murder as a hate crime, it could have resulted in a life sentence.
 Shurov was the only defendant accused of physical violence against Michael Sandy.